Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Model's Implementation at Yahoo

 \subsection{Finding the optimal floors}

 In this section we include a few remarks about how to compute the vector of optimal floors $\rho^*$.
-To solve the optimization problem in Equation~\ref{eq::erev1}, we first need to have an estimate of the bidding distribution of DSPs as a function of floors ($F_i(\rho|X)$ $\forall i \in I$).
+To solve the optimization problem in Equation~\ref{eq::erevmax}, we first need to have an estimate of the bidding distribution of DSPs as a function of floors ($F_i(\rho|X)$ $\forall i \in \mathcal{I}$), and corresponding participation rate ($G_{k_i}(\rho|X)$ $\forall i \in \mathcal{I}$).

-Figure~\ref{fig::components} displays the different training and output components included in the pipeline: \begin{enumerate} \item \bfseries Bucket with randomized floors: \normalfont we use a 1\% bucket with randomized reserve prices, which allows us to observe how the bidding behavior of DSPs changes as a function of the floor passed in the bid request.
-We use the 95 percentile of historical bids as an upper bound to avoid having unnecessary high floors in our randomized bucket.
-Moreover, we use 7 days of randomized floors data to train our models. \item \bfseries Estimation of bidding distribution $F_i(\rho|X)$: \normalfont Before being able to find the vector of optimal floors ($\rho*$), we need to estimate the cumulative distribution function of the bids submitted by DSPs as a function of floors.
-We assume that the bid distribution of each buyer follows a parametric form (Weibull Distribution), which is characterized by two parameters: shape and scale.
-These parameters are functions of floors and estimated using data from the randomized floors bucket via maximum likelihood. \item \bfseries Find optimal vector of floors $\rho^{*}$: \normalfont Given the estimates of the bidding distributions, we solve the maximization problem stated in Equation~\ref{eq::erevmax} and find the vector of reserve prices ($\rho$) that maximizes the expected revenue of the inventory opportunity ($eRev(\rho|X)$).
-As noted in the model section, due to legal requirements, in our product implementation we had to introduce constraints to guarantee that floors are set by type of DSP: regular and rebroadcasters.
-Floors are computed daily and, as displayed in Figure~ \ref{fig::floortrend}, results are pretty stable.
-This suggests that the optimization solver is able to find the global maximum when solving Equation~\ref{eq::erevmax}.
-The figure displays the optimal floors of a sample of placements (AAAA, BBBB, CCCC) and by type of bidder (regular DSPs and Rebroadcasters) from November 8th 2022 until November 22nd 2022.
-At Yahoo, placements are the most granular piece of supply inventory.
-For instance, a placement may correspond to a 300x250 ad inventory displayed in the upper-right corner of Yahoo Mail.
-Placement identifiers have been anonymized for confidentiality reasons.
+Figure~\ref{fig::components} displays the different training and output components included in the pipeline: \begin{enumerate} \item \bfseries Bucket with randomized floors: \normalfont We need exogenous variation in floors in order to obtain unbiased estimates of the effect of floors on the bidding distribution of each DSP.
+We use a 1\% bucket with randomized reserve prices, which allows us to observe how the bidding behavior of DSPs changes as a function of the floor passed in the bid request.
+We use the 95 percentile of historical bid values as an upper bound to avoid having unnecessary high floors in our randomized bucket.
+We use 7 days of randomized floors data to train our models. \item \bfseries Estimation of bidding and participation distributions $F_i(\rho|X)$ and $G_k(X)$: \normalfont Before being able to find the vector of optimal floors ($\rho*$), we need to estimate the cumulative distribution function of the bids submitted by DSPs as a function of floors ($F_i(\rho|X)$).
+Similarly, we need to estimate the auction participation of DSPs ($G_k(X)$).

+We assume that the bid distribution of each buyer follows a Weibull Distribution, which is characterized by two parameters: shape ($\mu_{shape}>0$) and scale ($\mu_{scale}>0$).
+The shape parameter is a linear function of floors and is parameterized as follows,